Pumpkin bread with walnuts is perfect for fall baking. It makes for a delicious breakfast or snack on cool autumn mornings.

 - In order to prevent a soggy middle, it is important to bake the bread completely.

-- To prevent the bread from burning, halfway through baking, tent a piece of foil over the pumpkin bread.
+- To prevent the bread from burning, tent a piece of foil over the pumpkin bread halfway through baking.

 - Be sure that the baking powder and baking soda are not expired.
 Otherwise, the bread will not rise correctly and be dense.

-- Bread can be baked in two loaf pans.
+- The pumpkin bread can also be baked in two loaf pans.

 Keywords: moist pumpkin bread, easy pumpkin bread, best pumpkin bread, how to make pumpkin bread